 Final playback prep with Delicia Li and Katy Oldfield

-Hashing it out at the IBM Design HQ in Austin, TX
+Hashing it out at IBM’s Design HQ in Austin, TX

 Having fun at IBM

-I led a session on how to turn problems into possibilities with Design Thinking @ the 2023 Texas Library Conference
+I led a design thinking workshop at the 2023 Texas Library Conference

 Workshop participants at my session on how to turn problems into possibilities with Design Thinking @ the 2023 Texas Library Conference